spotinst/terraform-provider-spotinst/docs/resources/ocean_spark.md

 Optional:

-- **collect_driver_logs** (Boolean, default: `true`) - Enable/disable the collection of driver logs.
-When enabled, driver logs are stored by NetApp and can be downloaded from the Spot console web interface.
-The driver logs are deleted after 30 days.
+- **collect_app_logs** (Boolean, default: `true`) - Enable/Disable collecting driver and executor logs.
+When enabled, logs are stored by NetApp and can be downloaded from the Spot console web interface.
+The logs are deleted after 30 days.

 <a id="nestedblock--webhook"></a>